-Financial Literacy Month Can Help You Take Charge of Your FinancesPosted on: November 22, 2019
+Financial Literacy Month: Taking Charge of Your FinancesPosted on: November 22, 2019

 Canadians celebrate Financial Literacy Month every November.
 Created and launched in June 2015 by the Financial Consumer Agency of Canada (FCAC), this initiative sets out three basic goals to help Canadians understand their rights and responsibilities to be able to: